bitscopic/BIAS-2015-data/README.md

 # BIAS-2015-data
 Datasets used by BIAS-2015

+DEPRECATED: This repository is deprecated, please access all BIAS-2015 data files and supplementary files through our AWS bucket here

+s3://bias-2015

 preprocessing_data - All datasets used and all intermediate files generated during preprocessing

 preprocessing_data/bias_2015_required_files - The preprocessing files that are required to run BIAS-2015, the results from preprocessing